 Do you choose from exploring the magnificent Desolation Sound, a marine provincial park featuring more than 60-kilometres of shoreline, islands, inlets and bays?
 Or hopping between Powell River's 32 lakes?
 Maybe it's a 57-kilometre, five-day canoe portage route that takes you to eight of those lakes instead?
 However you decide to take in the waterways of the Powell River and Lund area you won't be disappointed.

-Enjoy the warm waters of Desolation Sound on a kayak trip with Footprint Kayak and Hike Explorations, Powell River Sea Kayak and Terracentric Adventures.
+Enjoy the warm waters of Desolation Sound on a kayak trip with Footprint Nature Explorations, Powell River Sea Kayak, and Terracentric Adventures.
 If travelling by boat is more your speed, Terracentric Adventures also runs a Zodiac tour into Desolation Sound and surrounding islands, including Copeland and Mitlenatch.
 Charter a sailing yacht with Pacific Yellowfin Charters and spend a week leisurely winding your way through snug coves and small bays.
 Stillwater Paddleboards will get you outfitted to SUP your way through the lakes of Powell River, while Mitchell's can supply you with all the portage gear required to take on the Powell River Canoe Route.